Smokin' Aces

-Smokin' Aces is a 2006 American action comedy film written and directed by Joe Carnahan.
-The film centers on the chase for Las Vegas magician turned mafia informant Robert 'Buddy Aces' Israel (Jeremy Piven), on whom a one-million-dollar bounty is placed.
-The ensemble cast includes Ryan Reynolds, Ben Affleck, Jason Bateman, Common, Andy García, Alicia Keys, Taraji P. Henson, Ray Liotta, Chris Pine, and Matthew Fox, all co-starring as the various individuals attempting to either capture, kill or protect Israel.
+Smokin' Aces is a 2006 crime action thriller film written and directed by Joe Carnahan.
+The film centers on the chase for Las Vegas magician turned mafia informant Buddy "Aces" Israel (Jeremy Piven), on whom a one-million-dollar bounty is placed.
+The ensemble cast includes Ryan Reynolds, Ben Affleck, Jason Bateman, Common, Andy García, Alicia Keys, Taraji P. Henson, Ray Liotta, Chris Pine, Néstor Carbonell, Kevin Durand, Peter Berg, Martin Henderson, Joel Edgerton, Tommy Flanagan, and Matthew Fox, in all co-starring as the various individuals attempting to either capture, kill or protect Israel.

 Smokin' Aces was the official acting debut of Keys and Common.
-The film is set in Lake Tahoe and was mainly filmed at MontBleu Resort Casino & Spa, called the "Nomad Casino".
-It received mixed reviews, and grossed $57 million at the box office.
+The film is set in Lake Tahoe and was mainly filmed at Bally's Lake Tahoe, then known as Caesars Tahoe, and called the "Nomad Casino".
+It premiered at the 2006 Butt-Numb-A-Thon, before being released theatrically in the United Kingdom on January 12, 2007, and in the United States on January 26.

+The film received mixed reviews but was a commercial success, grossing $57 million at the box office.
 It was followed by a 2010 prequel, Smokin' Aces 2: Assassins' Ball, directed by P. J. Pesce and produced and co-written by Carnahan.

 Plot

 Las Vegas magician and wannabe gangster Buddy "Aces" Israel is in hiding at a Lake Tahoe hotel while his agent negotiates a potential immunity deal with FBI Deputy Director Stanley Locke.
 Special Agents Richard Messner and Donald Carruthers learn that ailing mob boss Primo Sparazza has issued a $1 million bounty on Israel and sent a mysterious "Swede" to bring him Israel's heart.
-A number of assassins also seek the reward: master of disguise Lazlo Soot; hitwomen Sharice Watters and Georgia Sykes, hired by Sparazza's underboss; mercenary Pasquale Acosta; and psychotic neo-Nazi brothers Darwin, Jeeves, and Lester Tremor.
+Several assassins also seek the reward: master of disguise Lazlo Soot; hitwomen Sharice Watters and Georgia Sykes, hired by Sparazza's underboss; mercenary Pasquale Acosta; and psychotic neo-Nazi Tremors brothers: Darwin, Jeeves, and Lester.

 Locke sends Messner and Carruthers to take Israel into protective custody.
-Bail bondsmen Jack Dupree, "Pistol" Pete Deeks, and Hollis Elmore have been hired by the law firm that posted Israel's bail to capture him as well.
-The bondsmen are attacked by the Tremors, and only Elmore escapes alive.
-Messner visits the murder scene while Carruthers proceeds to the hotel, which each of the assassins have infiltrated.
-Carruthers recognizes Acosta, disguised as a security officer, in an elevator and both are mortally wounded in the ensuing gunfight.
+Bail bondsmen Jack Dupree, "Pistol" Pete Deeks, and Hollis Elmore have been hired to capture him as well.
+The bondsmen are attacked by the Tremors brothers, and only Elmore escapes alive.
+Messner visits the murder scene while Carruthers proceeds to the hotel, which each of the assassins has infiltrated.
+Carruthers recognizes Acosta, disguised as a security officer, in an elevator and both are seriously wounded in the ensuing gunfight.

 Soot gains access to Israel's penthouse, posing as his henchman Hugo.
-Sir Ivy, Israel's second-in-command, confronts Israel for agreeing to inform on Ivy and his entourage as part of the plea deal, and is subdued by hotel security.
-In Los Angeles, Locke abruptly withdraws from the deal with Israel and orders that Messner and Carruthers not be told.
+Sir Ivy, Israel's second-in-command, confronts Israel for agreeing to inform on Ivy and his entourage as part of the plea deal and is subdued by hotel security.
+In Los Angeles, Locke abruptly withdraws from the deal with Israel but does not inform Messner and Carruthers.
 The Tremor brothers reach the penthouse floor and attack the security team and Ivy, who kills Jeeves and Lester.
-Israel, learning Locke has terminated the plea deal, attempts suicide.
+Israel, learning Locke has terminated the plea deal, attempts suicide but is unable to go through with it.